Use the table below to report pollution issues within the City of Harrisonburg.

 - Changing oil or antifreeze over or near a storm structure

 - Discarding yard waste, e.g. leaves and brush, in or near a storm structure

 - Draining chlorinated swimming pool water in or near a storm structure

-- Water from a washing machine emptying into a yard
+- Water from a washing machine emptying in or near a storm structure.

 - Floor drains going into the storm drain system